 English 4 credits Math 4 credits (including 1 Algebra II or equivalent) Science 3 credits (including 1 physical science and 1 biological science) Social Studies 3 credits (including 1 Government, 1U.S.
-History and 1 World History) Health 1/2 credit Physical Education 1 /2 credit or PE Waiver Fine Arts/Technology 1 credit - requirement is met by the successful completion of at least one-year of any A-Tech program.
+History and 1 World History) Health 1/2 credit Physical Education 1 / 2 credit or PE Waiver Financial Literacy 1/2 credit Fine Arts/Technology 1 credit - requirement is met by the successful completion of at least one-year of any A-Tech program.
 Electives 8+ (to be fulfilled primarily by A-Tech requirements first).
-TE: Any student who begins b out fails to complete an A-Tech program is subject to all Edgewood High